cheyao/cheyao/README.md

 ### What I use

 - Neovim
-- CMake
 - C++
-- C
-- Python
-- I use arch BTW
+- I use arch BTW :sunglasses:

 ### Projects